L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 | `seed`| Sets the random seed for reproducibility across training runs. |
 ## Standard Dataset Configurations

-We provide standard configurations for different dataset sizes used in our experiments.
+We provide standard configurations for our experiments.
-The other arguments are as defaults in `src/TrainArgs.jl` or are variables.
+The other arguments are as the defaults in `src/TrainArgs.jl` or are variables.

 ### Cifar with VGG